-- Cluster Linking (preview): Deploy hybrid cloud and multi-cloud architectures with applications that span multiple environments by bridging independent clusters to one another with fully offset-preserving replication.
+- Cluster Linking: Now generally available.
+Deploy hybrid cloud and multi-cloud architectures with applications that span multiple environments by bridging independent clusters to one another with fully offset-preserving replication.

 The following checklist provides a quick guide for how to upgrade to the latest version.
 For detailed guidance, see Upgrade Confluent Platform.